Which Protein is Best For Your Dog? Warming, Cooling, Neutral?

 The foundation to finding what type of proteins your pet should be eating depends on what their energy is like.
 These characteristics of each of the different energies can help you understand what your pup is:

 Pets with cold energies are always seeking heat.
 They will have cold ears, nose, back and limbs.
 They tend snuggle up in blankets and can become sluggish during the colder months.
 Pets with arthritis that is affected by the cold can also be categorized within this energy.

 Pets with hot energies can be warm/hot to the touch.
 They will always be seeking cool places such as a cold floor to lay on or shade.
 They may exhibit red eyes, red skin, and pant at inappropriate times (not while exercising or excessive heat)

 By TCM theory, feeding your pet foods that will help your pet reach a neutral state will help create balance.
 If your pup has a cold energy, you will want to feed foods that are warming or hot.
 If your pup has a hot energy, you will want to stick with cooling foods.
 Both pups can eat foods that are considered neutral as they won't affect balance.

 Here's a breakdown of a few proteins by energy source:

 You may notice that many pet foods will mix more than one of these proteins, so following energy guidelines can become difficult.
-If you are looking to follow TCM practice, look for a limited ingredient single meat protein food.
+If you are looking to follow Traditional Chinese Medicine practice, look for a limited-ingredient, single-protein food.

-It is important to remember that following energy guidelines does not replace your veterinarian's advice and any major diet changes should be ran by your vet if your pup has any health complications or has difficulty with food changes.
+*It is important to remember that following energy guidelines does not replace your pet’s nutritionist and/or veterinarian's advice and any major diet changes should be ran by your vet if your pup has any health complications or has difficulty with food changes.